 The Port setting shows the port number associated with the performance statistics on this screen.
 This was the port highlighted on the Main screen when the "P" key was pressed.
-The FRS card has a maximum of 68 ports.

 FRAME Rx

 The Frame Received column tabulates the total number of frames received during the 15 minute period.